codeforamerica/uswds/src/views/components/button.md

 <!-- INTRO -->

-Buttons allow users to trigger actions.
-They are styled consistently according to their importance and the type of action they enable the user to perform. {.usa-prose}
+The {{ title }} component allows users to trigger actions.
+They are styled consistently according to their importance and the type of action they enable the user to perform.

 <!-- DETAILS -->